-Mr Grimes’s own profession has a questionable basis: science has never been scientifically proven; no scientist can say what science is and with medicine, it becomes more complex; since no two patients are the same the goal of science, to be repeatable, becomes elusive.
+Mr Grimes’s own profession has a questionable basis: science has never been scientifically proven; no scientist can say what science is and with medicine, it becomes more complex; since no two patients are the same, the goal of science for something to be repeatable, becomes elusive.

 One of Grimes’s criticisms of Homeopathy is that ‘like cures like’ (which is actually a law of cure discovered by Hahnemann) is not empirically verifiable, he says.
 Yes it is.

 Grimes, in his ignorance of Homeopathy, medicine and philosophy, sees lack of empiricism as a failing.
 Allopathy (conventional medicine), which he aligns himself with, abhors empirical medicine.
 However, he is touching on an age-old split in philosophy and medicine between Rationalism and Empiricism.